ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The sweep method is used to generate a hexahedral dominant mesh of the brake system assembly.
-Brake discs, pads and all other associated components are meshed with 20-node structural solid ``SOLID186`` elements with uniform reduced-integration element technology.
+Brake discs, pads, and all other associated components are meshed with 20-node structural solid ``SOLID186`` elements with uniform reduced-integration element technology.
 The edge sizing tool is used to obtains a refined mesh at the pad-disc interface to improve the solution accuracy.